Skip to content

 • Event fixtures must match every SDK parser.

-• The Rust renderer fixture test must be able to deserialize and render every widget fixture without a renderer error.
+• The Rust renderer fixture test must deserialize and render every widget fixture without a renderer error.

 • If a fixture and an SDK disagree, fix the SDK unless the fixture violates the documented protocol.

-• Interactive renderer widgets that emit events require stable id fields.
+• Interactive renderer widgets that emit events require stable ids.
+Widget-local SDK callbacks can generate private ids during serialization.

 See Also